 Those who have written academic papers must know that in order to prove their researches can solve problems, the first step was usually to raise questions; to prove the effectiveness of their researches, they usually described the problem very important and difficult to be solved.
 The article On sharding blockchains is exactly written in the same structure.

-It described the status first to raise the question of “impossible triangle”; then, it adopted various methods to make analysis and pointed out that others couldn’t solve this problem; finally, it proposed his own solutions to demonstrate how the method could solve the problem perfectly.
+It described the status first to raise the question of “impossible triangle”; then, it adopted various methods to analyze and pointed out that others couldn’t solve this problem; finally, it proposed his own solutions to demonstrate how the method could solve the problem perfectly.

 James Ray wrote this impossible triangle in his article just to demonstrate that Ethereum could achieve scalability through sharding technology.
 He just wanted to prove “we can break through scalability trilemma”.

 About this triangle, the article has given clear and rigorous definition.
-However, it was later misunderstood from multiple dimensions.
+However, it was later misunderstood and misinterpreted.
 The following picture shows the extent of solution which Ethereum can achieve.

 Groundless Impossible Triangle

-The impossible triangle has been widely recognized, except for the popularity of Changjia or Vitalik, it’s more because the theory sounds correct.
+The impossible triangle theory has been widely recognized, partly because of the popularity of Changjia and Vitalik.
 But does it really stand up to scrutiny?

 Why not ask following three questions first?